Statusnone420/PR-Dashboard/PLAN.md

 - File: [index.html:172](index.html:172) — extend the className from `md:w-[60%] lg:w-[48%]` to `md:w-[60%] lg:w-[48%] xl:w-[44%] 2xl:w-[40%]`.
 Tighter defaults at wider breakpoints.
 - File: [index.html:172](index.html:172) — add a 6px-wide drag handle element on the left edge of `#inspector-overlay-drawer`: `<div class="inspector-resize-handle" aria-hidden="true"></div>` positioned absolutely at `left: 0; top: 0; bottom: 0; cursor: col-resize`.
+- New file: `src/inspectorResize.js` (matches the project's small-module convention — see `src/dashboardHero.js`, `src/contributionBrief.js`, `src/hiddenItems.js`, `src/boardConstants.js`, `src/boardMode.js`, `src/localAlerts.js`).
+Exports:
+  - `clampWidth(rawWidth, viewport)` — pure, returns the bounded width
+  - `bucketForViewport(viewport)` — pure, returns the storage bucket key (e.g. `'lg'`, `'xl'`, `'2xl'`)
+  - `loadInspectorWidth(viewport)` / `saveInspectorWidth(width, viewport)` — localStorage I/O under `pr_dashboard_inspector_width_v1`
-- File: [src/main.js](src/main.js) — add a new module `src/inspectorResize.js` (or inline into main.js if you prefer fewer new files).
-It binds `pointerdown` on the handle, captures pointer, updates the drawer's inline width style on `pointermove`, and on `pointerup` persists the width in `localStorage` under `pr_dashboard_inspector_width_v1` keyed by viewport width bucket (so a wide-monitor setting does not carry over to a laptop).
-Bounds: minimum width is `420px` (small enough this only matters on narrow laptops); maximum width is `min(80vw, viewport - 360px)` so the underlying page keeps at least 360px of usable content.
-If the viewport is too small for both minimums (e.g., under ~780px), fall back to the responsive breakpoint width and skip the drag handle entirely on that viewport.
+  - `attachResize(drawerEl, handleEl)` — binds `pointerdown` on the handle, captures the pointer, updates the drawer's inline `width` on `pointermove`, persists on `pointerup`, and returns a detach function
+- Bounds: minimum width `420px`; maximum width `min(80vw, viewport - 360px)` so the underlying page keeps at least 360px of usable content.
+If the viewport is too small for both bounds (under ~780px), `attachResize()` no-ops and the responsive breakpoint width applies — drag handle stays in the DOM but is hidden via CSS at that breakpoint.
+- Bucket storage by viewport: a width saved on a 3440px monitor must not carry over to a 1366px laptop. `bucketForViewport()` returns one of `'lg' | 'xl' | '2xl'` matching the Tailwind breakpoints.
+On open: load the bucket's saved width, clamp to current viewport, apply.
+- New file: `test/inspector-resize.test.js` — unit tests for `clampWidth`, `bucketForViewport`, and load/save round-trip with a stub localStorage.
+No DOM in unit tests.
+- File: [src/main.js](src/main.js) — calls `attachResize(drawer, handle)` in `openInspector()` and the returned detach function in the inspector-close path.
 - File: [src/styles.css](src/styles.css) — add `.inspector-resize-handle` styles with a subtle hover state and an `:active` state showing the resize cursor across the whole body during drag.
 - On window resize: if a persisted width is now out of bounds for the current viewport, clamp on first inspector open rather than overwriting storage.